 Confidentiality.

 Jikoji, including all persons to whom a violation of this Harassment Policy has been reported and persons who have become aware of a complaint, must maintain confidentiality, to the extent possible given the need to independently investigate while at the same time protecting the victim.
 All complaints shall be considered confidential to the maximum extent possible by the person making the complaint and those receiving the complaint to protect the rights of the complainer and the alleged harasser.
-However, if an event of harrassment has been established to the satisfation of the Board and Jikoji's legal counsel, appropriate action will be taken by Jikoji against the person responsible for the harassment including but not limited to discharge from employment and such other action as may be required by law.
+However, if an event of harrassment has been established to the satisfaction of the Board and Jikoji's legal counsel, appropriate action will be taken by Jikoji against the person responsible for the harassment including but not limited to discharge from employment and such other action as may be required by law.

 Retaliation.

 Jikoji, or any director, officer, or employee may not retaliate against any victim or witness who reports a violation of this Harassment Policy.
-Any person who believes that he or she has experienced retaliation should report the matter to the President or Vice President of Jikoji or the Resident Teacher Any allegation of retaliation will be fully and promptly investigated and based on that investigation appropriate action may be taken by Jikoji.
+Any person who believes that he or she has experienced retaliation should report the matter to the President or Vice President of Jikoji or the Resident Teacher.
+Any allegation of retaliation will be fully and promptly investigated and based on that investigation appropriate action may be taken by Jikoji.

 6. How Your Job Is Classified